AdrienPoupa/docker-compose-nas/README.md

  - Calibre Username: Same as the one from the Calibre setup
  - Calibre Password: Same as the one from the Calibre setup
  - Calibre Library: Leave blank
- - Convert To Format: Leave empty or select your prefered format(s):
+ - Convert To Format: EPUB or select your prefered format(s):
    - MOBI, EPUB, AZW3, DOCX, FB2, HTMLZ, LIT, LRF, PDB, PDF, PMLZ, RB, RTF, SNB, TCR, TXT, TXTZ, ZIP
  - Calibre output profile: Default or the one matching your ebook device
  - USe SSL: uncheck